 The shield leaves should be left on the plant even if they are damaged.
 These decompose around the plant and help provide it with its required nutrition.
 Also, they help to protect the plant from damage, and provide extra support to keep it in place!

-Realistically, you shouldn’t have many growing problems with your staghorn fern provided that you don’t overwater or underwater it.
+Realistically, you shouldn’t have many growing problems provided that you don’t overwater or underwater.
 However, there are a couple pests to be aware of, and one common disease.

 As with almost any plant that has fleshy, moisture-holding leaves, aphids can become a problem.
 Scale insects like mealybugs are also a hazard.
-These pests literally suck the plant sap out of your staghorn ferns, leaving spotty damage behind.
+These pests literally suck the sap out of your plants, leaving spotty damage behind.

-Staghorn fern produces spores on its lower leaves, so it’s important to not blast your plant with water to try to hose these pests off.
+Staghorn ferns produce spores on their lower leaves, so it’s important to not blast your plant with water to try to hose these pests off.
 Instead, opt for a gentle spraying of all plant surfaces with insecticidal soap, which will wipe them out.

-Like roses and many other thick-leaved plants, staghorn fern is susceptible to a fungal issue called black leaf spot, also known as rhizoctonia.
+Like roses and many other thick-leaved plants, it’s susceptible to a fungal issue called black leaf spot, also known as rhizoctonia.
 This fungus also produces spores that can rapidly spread around your garden if left unchecked.

 It’s best to use a double-headed approach to combatting this issue.
 Trim out and destroy diseased portions of the leaves, and spray down the plant with a mild fungicide.

 Q: Why is my staghorn fern turning brown?

 A: That depends on where that browning is happening, actually!